KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/tank_chl_analysis.md

     chl <- merge(chl, treat, by = "tank")

+### Modify data to remove negative numbers and tanks with bad treatments

 Three of the chl measurement read below 0, I removed these values from the analysis with the code below

     chl.trunk <- chl
     chl.trunk$Chl[chl.trunk$Chl < 0 ] <- NA

+Tanks 3 and 4 accidentally had O. longulus added to them rather than O. virilus.
+These tanks were removed from the analysis

+    chl.trunk <- chl.trunk[chl.trunk$tank != 3 & chl.trunk$tank != 4,]

 #### Create days.elapsed

      days.elapsed <- as.numeric(as.Date(chl.trunk$Date) - as.Date("2016-06-03"))